 Perhaps most ominously, was the threat of partisan forces within city government.
 Mayor Shank was a Democrat, but the city council at the time was solidly in Republican control.
 Mayor Shank's request for $25,000 was met with skepticism by the council, and in late May and early June 1923, most of councilors expressed opposition to the plan.
 While the city's park board had passed resolutions approving the acquisition of the land in the river bottoms, the council still needed to approve funding to allow feasibility studies to proceed.
 Mayor Shank seemed to take this in stride, and indicated that the funding for the studies would be drawn from the park board's budget, a move which would presumably not require council approval.

 An Unrealized Plan

-However, the lake plan seemed to start losing stem.
+However, the lake plan seemed to start losing steam.
 By late 1923 references to the municipal lake in the local press had evolved into a plan for a series of parks, arboretums, and small lagoons in the targeted lowlands.
 Soon, even references to these plans became rare.
 Comments to the press by the city's engineer in the late summer of 1923 suggested that the engineering questions still had not been solved.
-In January 1924, the park board rescinded all previous actions taken in regard to the lake, after appraisers reported the price tag for purchasing property in the valley would exceed $600,00.
+In January 1924, the park board rescinded all previous actions taken in regard to the lake, after appraisers reported the price tag for purchasing property in the valley would exceed $600,000.